biocaddie/elasticsearch-queryexpansion-plugin/README.md

 NOTE: Indexing the full benchmark set can take a long time.
 If you only need a small subset of the documents, you can always `Ctrl+C` once you get the desired number of records indexed.

-## Build
+### Build
-A helper script has been included to ease building:
+The following helper script will build the plugin using Maven (or using Docker if Maven is not installed):
 ```bash
 ./scripts/build.sh
 ```

-This will attempt to build the source using Maven (or Docker, if Maven is not available).

 Either way, the build should produce a `target/releases/` directory with the necessary `.zip` file.

-The `.zip` that ElasticSearch needs should be found at `./target/releases/queryexpansion-5.3.2-SNAPSHOT.zip`.
+The `.zip` that ElasticSearch needs should be found at `./target/releases/rocchio-0.0.1-SNAPSHOT.jar`.

-## Load
+### Load
-Once the artifacts are built, we just need to install them and restart ElasticSearch:
+Once the artifacts are built, we just need to install them and restart ElasticSearch.
+The following helper scripts assume that you are running ElasticSearch via Docker:
 ```bash
 ./scripts/install.sh
 ./scripts/restart.sh
 ```

-## Test
+### Test
 You should now be able to test the new endpoint using the helper script or via raw `curl`:
 ```bash
 $ ./test.sh
 {"query":"sclerosis^2.798773920190095 study^0.4716440174771813 disease^0.584064093901503 or^0.3394485958568884 patients^0.79730633189081 multiple^1.941784058395449 was^0.4222225922753828 is^0.38702376034952857 to^0.4432445617796595 on^0.3817563584164061"}
 ```

 You can check the container logs to see what happened under the covers:
 ```bash